Home Compare HWM vs TT

 Howmet Aerospace vs Trane Technologies: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Howmet Aerospace carrying a narrow edge on growth.
-Trane Technologies still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
+Howmet Aerospace holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Trane Technologies still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.